knowlearning/documentation/docs/tutorials/recommended-app-scaffold.md

       properties.

-      "branches" is an array containing scopes that the given user has created with active_type of RUN_STATE_TYPE.
+      "branches" is an array containing scopes that the given user has created with active_type of RUN_STATE_TYPE that are "based" on "potentialUUID".
 If no such scope existed before, one will be created for the user.
 You can use whatever application logic you want to choose which scope to use.
 They are sorted by last updated.
     */
   }
   else {